tjhorner/transit-tracker-api/README.md

 To facilitate fast queries of the static GTFS data, the API uses a PostgreSQL database to store and index it.

 Since there is no auto-migration mechanism in place yet, you'll need to perform them yourself.
-Assuming you are running as a Postgres superuser in a database named `gtfs`, run the [init migration script](src/gtfs/migrations/01-init.sql) to create the necessary tables, indices, and `gtfs` role.
+Assuming you are running as a Postgres superuser in a database named `gtfs`, run the [migration scripts](src/gtfs/migrations) to create the necessary tables, indices, and `gtfs` role.

-Once the script is run, set the password for the new `gtfs` role:
+Once the scripts are run, set the password for the new `gtfs` role:

 ```sql
 ALTER ROLE gtfs WITH PASSWORD 'your_password';